emrankhan3/register/README.md

 ### Fundamental

-Q. How many payment transactions were greater than $5.00?
+Q. How many payment transactions is greater than $5.00?
 ```sql
     SELECT COUNT(amount) FROM payment
     WHERE amount > 5;